 R' Eyebschutz answers: We read in Mishlei (15:30), "Enlightened eyes will gladden the heart; good news will fatten the bone."
-Thus, if only the body of the Kohen Gadol grew, we might have thought that it was a natural consequence of his promotion.
+In effect, one who receives good tidings stands taller.
+Thus, if only the body of the Kohen Gadol "grew," we might have thought that it was a natural consequence of his promotion.
 Therefore, to make clear that a miracle had occurred, the Kohen Gadol's clothes grew with him.
 (Tiferet Yehonatan)